Club Constitution and Rules

 - Annual subscriptions shall be reviewed yearly for the various categories, payable on election and subsequently on the first day of April each year:

-- The Club shall be managed, controlled and conducted by a committee consisting of the following officers:
+- The Club shall be managed, controlled and conducted by a committee of the following officers: Chairman,

-Chairman, Vice Chairman, Hon.
-Secretary, Treasurer and no fewer than 5 other elected members.
-Other roles
+Vice Chairman, Hon.
+Secretary, Treasurer, Youth Development Officer and no fewer than 4 other elected officers.

-such as Membership Secretary, Press Officer, Entertainments Officer, Youth Development Officer,
+Other roles such as Membership Secretary, Press and Social Media Officer, Entertainments Officer,

-Child Protection Officer, Overseas Trip Co-ordinator, Teams Co-ordinator, Club Equipment Officer,
+Youth Development Officer, Child Protection Officer, Overseas Trip Co-ordinator, Teams Co-ordinator,

-Club Competitions Organiser and County Representative, are not automatically elected to the committee,
+Club Equipment Officer, Club Competitions Organiser and County Representative, are not automatically elected

-although those same people can, subject to nomination and a separate vote, also stand on the committee.
+to the committee, although those same people can, subject to nomination and a separate vote, also stand on the

 re-election at the AGM.